 \section{Introduction}

-\IEEEPARstart{D}{eep} Neural Networks (DNNs) became predominant in many applications that require autonomous decision-making based on environmental information, including audio recognition \cite{hershey_cnn_2017, abdel-hamid_convolutional_2014}, image classification \cite{he_deep_2016, krizhevsky_learning_2009}, or human activity monitoring \cite{kautz_activity_2017}.
-DNNs are beneficial as they are easy to set up and as they can be trained to detect correlations even when they are confronted with high-dimensional data.
+Deep Neural Networks (DNNs) have become dominant in many applications that require autonomous decision making based on environmental information, including audio recognition \cite{hershey_cnn_2017}, image classification \cite{he_deep_2016, krizhevsky_learning_2009}, or human activity monitoring \cite{kautz_activity_2017}.
+DNNs are advantageous because they are easy to set up and can be trained to detect correlations even when faced with high-dimensional data.

-However, the execution of DNNs is energy-, resource-, and time-expensive \cite{sze_efficient_2017, canziani_analysis_2017}.
-In situations where the trade-off between resource constraints, execution time, and predictive quality is key, DNNs often struggle to compete with classical machine learning approaches \cite{lane_squeezing_2017}.
-However, with trends like \textit{smart devices} and the \textit{internet of things} (IoT), the demand and interest in deploying DNNs on microcontrollers grows.
+However, the execution of DNNs is energy, resource, and time consuming \cite{sze_efficient_2017, canziani_analysis_2017}.
+In situations where the trade-off between resource constraints, execution time, and prediction quality is critical, DNNs often struggle to compete with classical machine learning approaches \cite{lane_squeezing_2017}.
+However, with trends such as \textit{smart devices} and the \textit{Internet of Things} (IoT), there is growing demand and interest in deploying DNNs on microcontrollers.

-Deep compression is a relatively young research area that deals with the compression of DNNs.
-Prominent techniques include DNN graph pruning \cite{lecun_optimal_1989}, weight quantization \cite{jacob_quantization_2017, nagel_up_2020}, and subspace methods \cite{liu_svd-based_2015}.
+Deep compression is a relatively new area of research that deals with the compression of DNNs.
+Prominent techniques include DNN graph pruning \cite{lecun_optimal_1989} and weight quantization \cite{jacob_quantization_2017}.
 Their goal is to reduce the resource footprint of a DNN by reducing the number of trainable weights and computational complexity while preserving the original predictive performance.

-Based on these principles different DNN compression pipelines have been proposed.
-Most noticeably, Han et al.~\cite{han_deep_2016} who proposed a pipeline combining network pruning, integer quantization, and Huffman encoding.
+Based on these principles, several DNN compression pipelines have been proposed.
+Most notably, Han et al.~\cite{han_deep_2016} proposed a pipeline that combines network pruning, integer quantization, and Huffman coding.
 Others focus on quantization during network training~\cite{jacob_quantization_2017} or on structure-based pruning.
-This allows for an immediate removal of pruned weights~\cite{li_pruning_2017, anwar_structured_2015}.
-However, such well-established frameworks only trade compression over predictive accuracy but do not explicitly target energy-efficiency and architecture-specific constraints like memory availability and processing speed that play an important role in many embedded applications. \IEEEpubidadjcol
+This allows for immediate removal of pruned weights~\cite{li_pruning_2017, anwar_structured_2015}.
+However, such well-established frameworks only trade off compression against prediction accuracy, but do not explicitly target energy efficiency and architecture-specific constraints such as memory availability and processing speed, which play an important role in many embedded applications.